MQ37/ctxify/README.md

         ├── cli.py
         └── main.py

-Approximate token count: 512 (based on 1 token ≈ 4 chars)
+Approximate token count: 512
 ```

-The clipboard gets the tree *plus* file contents (unless using `-s`)—ready to paste anywhere!

----

 ## Contributing

-Love `ctxify`?
-Want to make it better?
-- Fork it.
-- Submit a PR.
-- Open an issue with ideas or bugs.
+Fork it; Submit a PR; Create an issue with a bug or idea.